Journals@KU, an initiative of the KU Libraries, supports the KU community in the publication of scholarly journals online.

 The Journal of Melittology is an international, open access journal that seeks to rapidly disseminate the results of research conducted on bees (Apoidea: Anthophila) in their broadest sense.
 Our mission is to promote the understanding and conservation of wild and managed bees and to facilitate communication and collaboration among researchers and the public worldwide.
 The journal encourages submissions in any area of melittology, particularly works on non-Apis bees.
 All nomenclatural articles are registered in ZooBank and conform to the latest standards of the International Code of Zoological Nomenclature, and the journal is archived in PORTICO (www.portico.org).

-The Journal is best viewed in FireFox or Chrome.
+The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar.

 Latin American Theatre Review